jameslieu/howlongtobeat/README.md

 ## About & Credits

 [How long to beat](https://howlongtobeat.com/) provides information and data about games and how long it will take to finish them.
+It's a great website which relies heavily from community data.

 This package is a simple wrapper api to fetch data from [How long to beat](https://howlongtobeat.com/) (search and detail).
 Please use this responsibly.

-It's a great website which relies heavily from community data.
-Please check the website and [support](https://howlongtobeat.com/donate.php) if you like what they are doing.

 ## Usage